SayakMukherjee/Emotion_Inference_Server/README.md

 This project is a part of the course CS4270: Conversational Agents at Delft University of Technology.

 Detects users emotion based on captured frame.
 API calls are made to this server from the conversational agent MathTutor.
-The code for the MathTutor can be found in https://github.com/paucanosa/MathTutor.
+The code for the MathTutor can be found <a href="https://github.com/paucanosa/MathTutor">here</a>.

 # Dependencies